evkx/evkx.github.io/content/technology/seats/materials/_index.md

 ### Sustainability of Fabric Seat Upholstery

-The production of fabric can have a significant impact on the environment, including water and energy use, greenhouse gas emissions, and waste.
+The production of fabric can significantly impact the environment, including water and energy use, greenhouse gas emissions, and waste.
 However, there are sustainable practices in the fabric industry that can mitigate these impacts.

 One way to ensure the sustainability of fabric is to choose materials that are produced using eco-friendly processes.
 This includes using recycled materials, organic cotton, or fabrics that are certified by sustainability organizations.

 Another way to ensure sustainability is to choose fabric from companies that follow ethical practices.
 This includes ensuring that workers are treated fairly and that the materials used in production are sourced responsibly.

-In the video below you see how Audi creates their sustainable seats.
+In the video below you see how Audi creates their sustainable seats from reusable materials like bottles.

 {{< youtube Adg7eDwRCG4 >}}